hectorguo/hectorguo.github.io/_posts/en/2014-09-14-file-signature-check.md

 However, only detecting the expanded-name is not enough, some of users can change the file expanded-name to avoid this detection.
 Therefore, we have to find a solution to address this unsafe issue.

-## Could a file's content have changed after modifying its expanded-name ?
+## Could a file's content can be modified ?

-Of course not.
+If we just modify the file's expanded-name, the file's content won't be changed.
 We can do an experiment.
 When we try to play a video file with a `.pdf` extension, it can still play well.
 In other words, the video player has another method to detect whether it is a video file or not.
-After searching on Google, I found that every file has a [`File Signature` (or `magic number`)](http://www.garykessler.net/library/file_sigs.html), which represents for the **real** type of a file.
+After searching on Google, I found that every file has a [File Signature (or Magic Number)](http://www.garykessler.net/library/file_sigs.html), which represents for the **real** type of a file.
 Fortunately, it is constantly embedded in the header of a file (first 4~8 bytes).

 However, most solutions provided online are implementation on server side.
 It is not a good way to use.
 Only the file that has been uploaded to the server can be detected.
 A large file has to be waited for a long time to upload, which might make users mad.
 Therefore, I intended to find a front-end solution.